-Women and couples who experience infertility turn to donor eggs in the hopes of achieving pregnancy.
-Women may require donor eggs due to factors such as:
+You may require donor eggs due to factors such as:

-Women of all shapes, sizes and backgrounds can donate their eggs if they meet these criteria:
+Donors can donate their eggs if they meet these criteria:

 If the recipient already has a relationship with the donor, whether they are a sister, relative or friend, this is called a known donation.
 Having someone you know undergo IVF procedures to provide the eggs offers several benefits, including knowing the genetic origin of the eggs and reduced wait times.

-You (and your partner, if applicable) will need to attend an initial medical consultation with our specialist.
+You (and your partner, if applicable) will need to attend an initial medical consultation with our fertility specialist.
 Here you will have your medical details assessed and any required screening tests, such as blood tests, will be arranged.

 A “cooling off” period of a minimum of 14 days (between the first and the second counselling session) is required prior to commencing treatment.
 This ensures that you have had enough time to consider all facets of the donation program.

 A healthy lifestyle is advised prior to and during the donation of eggs.
 This includes a healthy diet, regular exercise and a sensible approach to alcohol.
 You will be directed to stop smoking and restrict your alcohol consumption before treatment.
-The nurse coordinator will notify you of the starting dates for you and the egg donor.
+The fertility nurse will notify you of the starting dates for you and the egg donor.

 *The order of these steps/requirements may vary depending on your circumstances.

-The two female hormones, estrogen and progesterone, prepare the endometrium for implantation.
+The two hormones, estrogen and progesterone, prepare the endometrium for implantation.
 If you take these two hormones in the correct amounts and in the correct order, it is possible to mimic what would happen in a normal cycle, even if you do not have functioning ovaries.

-Your specialist will tell you when to start taking the medications, the required dosage and when to increase it.
+Your fertility specialist will tell you when to start taking the medications, the required dosage and when to increase it.
 You will also be advised when to make an appointment for an ultrasound scan to measure the thickness of your endometrium.

 Monitoring begins two or three days before we estimate you would normally ovulate.
-This can be done by daily blood tests to measure estrogen, luteinising hormone (LH) and progesterone until one day after ovulation, or by ultrasound scan to measure the size of the follicle and thickness of the endometrium.
+This can be done by blood tests to measure estrogen, luteinising hormone (LH) and progesterone until one day after ovulation, or by ultrasound scan to measure the size of the follicle and thickness of the endometrium.

-Women with apparently normal ovarian function may be advised to have a hormone treatment cycle (as described above).
+Egg recipients with apparently normal ovarian function may be advised to have a hormone treatment cycle (as described above).